-- 1. Cares of this world
+- Cares of this world

 - 2. Deceitfulness of riches

 - 3. Lusts of other things

 Here Jesus described riches as being deceitful.
-They promise many things: security, power, peace and happiness.
-However, riches are unable to produce those things which they promise.
+They promise many things: security, power, peace, and happiness.
+However, riches are unable to produce those things.
 They are completely disappointing.